The universal homogeneous binary tree: Statement of Main Results

-The permutation groups on $\mathbb S_2$ that are closed within $\Sym(\mathbb S_2)$ are precisely the automorphism groups of structures with domain $\mathbb S_2$.
-Moreover, the closed permutation groups on $\mathbb S_2$ that contain $\Aut(\mS_2;\leq)$ are precisely the automorphism groups of reducts of $(\mS_2;\leq)$.
+The closed subgroups of $\Sym(\mathbb S_2)$ are precisely the automorphism groups of structures with domain $\mathbb S_2$ (see, e.g., \cite{Oligo}).
+Moreover, the closed subgroups of $\Sym(\mathbb S_2)$ that contain $\Aut(\mS_2;\leq)$ are precisely the automorphism groups of reducts of $(\mS_2;\leq)$, becuase $(\mS_2;\leq)$ is $\omega$-categorical; again, see~\cite{Oligo} for background.
 Therefore, the following is an immediate consequence of Theorem~\ref{thm:groups}.

 \begin{corollary} The closed subgroups of $\Sym(\mathbb S_2)$ containing $\Aut(\mS_2; \leq)$ are precisely the permutation groups $\Aut(\mS_2;\leq)$, $\Aut(\mS_2; B)$, and $\Aut(\mS_2; =)$. \end{corollary}